 Her mother scoffed.
 “I’m sure he only freed them to look good to the Empire.
-And you know better than to discuss that sort of thing here.”
+You know better than to discuss that sort of thing here.”

 “No one’s paying attention, dear.”

 “Don’t be so certain.
-And do not ask the Sloans about this!”
+Do not ask the Sloans about this!”